 Upon a declaration of financial exigency by the Board, the University may reduce its expenditures on the salaries of faculty and administrators by load reduction and/or salary adjustment.
 These measures should be pursued, extensively if necessary, in preference to dismissals of tenured faculty, and should be carried out in such a way that they are shared by faculty members and administrators.

 Upon declaration of financial exigency by the Board, the President will form an ad hoc committee to review the budgetary situation and the President's plan for dealing with it.
 The ad hoc committee will be comprised of no fewer than nine members, a majority of whom will be faculty members nominated by the Faculty Senate.
 The committee will include at least one representative from each college.
-Any person who resigns from, or must otherwise discontinue his or her service on, the committee will be replaced by a new member chosen in the same manner as was the individual being replaced, and such replacement members will be so selected that each college will retain at least one representative.
+Any person who resigns from, or must otherwise discontinue their service on, the committee will be replaced by a new member chosen in the same manner as was the individual being replaced, and such replacement members will be so selected that each college will retain at least one representative.
 Within the constraints of time and circumstance, the committee will review the proposal submitted by the President and any alternative remedies that may be available, and will recommend to the President a plan of action that may incorporate reductions in force of the administrative and staff as well as the general faculty.
 The committee will be charged with protecting both academic freedom and, insofar as circumstances permit, the presumption of continuous employment that tenure or continued appointment bestows, and will consider as well the curricular needs and goals of the University and the effects of any anticipated actions on the future financial

 well-being of the institution.